GenkoKaradimov/SatoshisMarketplace/README.md

 ### Database
 The database is a Microsoft SQL Server database, created using the 'Code First' approach with Entity Framework Core.
-TODO: representation of database structure
+TODO: scheme of database structure

 ### Services
 TODO: list of services and methods